 The above details, and potentially other consumer protection issues, are expected to be informed by a consultation that the B.C.
 Financial Services Authority (BCFSA) has completed with various industry stakeholders.
 The results of the BCFSA’s consultation are expected in spring 2022 and will inform the regulations that will be used to implement the Homebuyer Protection Period by summer 2022.

-or any other member of our Commercial Real Estate group.
+For further information, please contact any member of our Commercial Real Estate group.

 More insights